sonoUnoTeam/sonoUno-server/backend/README.md

 poetry run pytest
 ```

-You can also connect to a remote server if you're running tests in a CI/CD pipeline.
-Just set the `TEST_MONGO_URI` in the environment.
-This value defaults to localhost and is only checked in the test suite.
-It should **never** use your `MONGO_URI`.

 [MongoDB]: https://www.mongodb.com "MongoDB NoSQL homepage"
 [FastAPI]: https://fastapi.tiangolo.com "FastAPI web framework"
 [Beanie ODM]: https://roman-right.github.io/beanie/ "Beanie object-document mapper"